Filter by

-Krummeck joined Farrells in 1988 and relocated to the Hong Kong office upon its 1991 establishment, and has subsequently led the company’s expansion in the Asia Pacific region.
-He drives the procurement of new work and is instrumental in developing and delivering the office’s largest and most complex projects.
-He has built up the Hong Kong office to its current…
+Stefan joined Farrells in 1988 in London and has led the company’s expansion in the Asia Pacific region since 1992.
+He drives the procurement of new work and is instrumental in designing and developing the office’s largest and most complex projects.
+Stefan built up the Farrells Australasia business with offices in Hong Kong, Shanghai, Beijing and Australia.

 18 October 2016